top of page

 Bring them here!

 We're not looking for polished presentations.
 We want conversation circles, field experiments shared, half-formed ideas that need other minds around them.
 Bring your dreams, your bewilderment, your small victories in working with living systems.
+This conference is for those weary of silos and hungry for kinship with practitioners who understand that regeneration isn't a buzzword, it's a practice, a relationship, a different way of being with place.

 What wants to be spoken through you?